mattbierner/hamt_plus/README.md

 # Hamt+
-Fork of [Hamt][hamt] with transactions and custom key types.

-### Overview
-This library is a fork of the [Hamt][hamt] [hash array mapped trie][hash-array-mapped-trie] library that adds a few important features in exchange for slightly degraded performance:
+Fork of the [Hamt][hamt] ([hash array mapped trie][hash-array-mapped-trie]) library.
+This fork adds a few important features in exchange for very slightly degraded performance:

-* A transaction interface for mutating a map in a specific context.
+* Transient mutation.
 This allows efficient mass operations, while retaining the safety of a persistent data structure.
-* Custom key compare function.
+* Supports using a custom key comparision function.
-* Custom hash function.
+* Supports using a custom hash function.

-The APIs of Hamt and Hamt+ are nearly identical.
+The Hamt+ Api is a superset of Hamt's Api.
+Hamt+ supports any key type using the custom hash and key comparision functions.

 ## Install
 Source code is in `hamt.js` and generated from `lib/hamt.js`.
 The library supports node, AMD, and use as a global.